 How To Style It

 People in Pakistan love to buy Kashmiri work for their homes.
 You can find tapestries, pillowcases and even table covers and placemats with Kashmiri embroidery on it.
 However, in all my trips to Karachi, I haven’t found many bazaars or designers dealing with this work for garments.
 It’s not impossible, but certainly rare.
 I think your best bet would be to go to Northern cities like Muree, Islamabad, and maybe Lahore to get your hands on these delicate, yet warm garments at affordable prices.

-Honestly, I will not mess with the tradition and try to modernize Kashmiri embroidery with designer accessories.
-On the other hand, I think you can totally pair an embroidered shawl or pashmina with an Agha Noor Kurta.
-Even Elan came out with their newest collection, which stands apart from the colorful and vibrantly busy staples in a Pakistani woman’s wardrobe.
-How about keeping warm in these designer suits with a crewel shawl or even make it more part-appropriate with some tilla-worked shawl?
-I can only imagine how expensive actual Kashmiri-embroidered outfits would be–although not totally inappropriate.
-Get those stitched in a straight kurta silhouette and trousers and with some close-toed pumps, you are ready for an important work meeting or a client meeting.
+Honestly, you can try to modernize Kashmiri embroidery with designer accessories.
+I think you can totally pair an embroidered shawl or pashmina with an Agha Noor Kurta.
+Elan came out with their newest collection, which stands apart from the colorful and vibrantly busy staples in a Pakistani woman’s wardrobe.
+How about keeping warm in their designer suits with a crewel shawl or even make it more party-appropriate with some resham tilla-worked shawl?
+I can only imagine how expensive an entire Kashmiri-embroidered outfit would be.
+Get a shawl stitched in a straight kurta silhouette and trousers and with some close-toed pumps, you are ready for a winter affair.

-Well ladies, I hope I have inspired you all to look into this embroidery further and I don’t know maybe I will spot one or two of you sporting these at a wedding, party, brunch soon, iA.
-Happy Shopping!!!
+Well ladies, I hope I have inspired you all to look into this embroidery further and I don’t know maybe I will spot one or two of you sporting these at a wedding, party, brunch soon.